 Hint: After you write it down, cross it out and write it again.
 Be more specific the second time around.

 4. What do you offer that’s different from everyone else?

 Once you have these items on notecards, all we have to do is move them around to the correct order, abridge some stuff, and make it work.
 I’ll show you what I mean.
-Let’s use our crazy wedding planner as an example.
+Let’s use our crazy vegan chef as an example.